 Zone 5 Wine Grapes

 There was a time when northern grape varieties lacked vineyard parentage, thus rendering them too acidic for winemaking.
-But today’s cold hardy grapes have been bred to be higher in sugars, so zone 5 wine grapes are now available to northern growers.
+Today’s cold hardy grapes have been bred to be higher in sugars though, so zone 5 wine grapes are now available to northern growers.
 The list of these suitable wine grapes is now quite extensive.

 Zone 5 Grape Varieties